E. M. Forster

+Considered one of the most successful of the Edwardian era English novelists, he was nominated for the Nobel Prize in Literature in 22 separate years.
+He declined a knighthood in 1949, though he received the Order of Merit upon his 90th birthday.
+Forster was made a Member of the Order of the Companions of Honour in 1953, and in 1961 he was one of the first five authors named as a Companion of Literature by the Royal Society of Literature.

-After attending Tonbridge School he studied history and classics at King's College, Cambridge, where he met fellow future writers such as Lytton Strachey and Leonard Woolf.
-He then travelled throughout Europe before publishing his first novel, Where Angels Fear to Tread in 1905.
+After attending Tonbridge School, Forster studied history and classics at King's College, Cambridge, where he met fellow future writers such as Lytton Strachey and Leonard Woolf.
+He then travelled throughout Europe before publishing his first novel, Where Angels Fear to Tread, in 1905.
+The last of his novels to be published, Maurice, is a tale of homosexual love in early 20th-century England.
+While completed in 1914, the novel was not published until 1971, the year after his death.

-Many of his novels examine class difference and hypocrisy.
-He was nominated for the Nobel Prize in Literature in 20 separate years.

-Life
+Many of his novels were posthumously adapted for cinema, including Merchant Ivory Productions of A Room with a View (1985), Maurice (1987) and Howards End (1992), critically acclaimed period dramas which featured lavish sets and esteemed British actors, including Helena Bonham Carter, Daniel Day-Lewis, Hugh Grant, Anthony Hopkins and Emma Thompson.
+Director David Lean filmed another well-received adaptation, A Passage to India, in 1984.

-Early years
+Early life

 Forster, born at 6 Melcombe Place, Dorset Square, London NW1, which no longer stands, was the only child of the Anglo-Irish Alice Clara "Lily" (née Whichelo) and a Welsh architect, Edward Morgan Llewellyn Forster.
 He was registered as Henry Morgan Forster, but accidentally baptised Edward Morgan Forster.
-His father died of tuberculosis on 30 October 1880 before Forster's second birthday.
-In 1883, he and his mother moved to Rooks Nest, near Stevenage, Hertfordshire until 1893.
+His father died of tuberculosis on 30 October 1880, before Forster's second birthday.
+His father's sisters helped his mother to raise him.
+The tension between his father's straight-laced, religious family and his doting mother influenced the themes of his work.

+In 1883, he and his mother moved to Rooks Nest, near Stevenage, Hertfordshire, where they lived until 1893.
 This was to serve as a model for the house Howards End in his novel of that name.
-It is listed Grade I for historic interest and literary associations.
+It is listed Grade I on the National Heritage List for England for historic interest and literary associations.
 Forster had fond memories of his childhood at Rooks Nest.
+He continued to visit the house into the later 1940s, and he retained the furniture all his life.